Child Support Lawyers in New Jersey

 Other factors the Court considers in fashioning a child support award may include equitable distribution of property, property and income taxes, reimbursed and unreimbursed medical expenses, private school expenses, the existence of student loans or other debts in the child’s name, and/or the tax advantages to paying for a child’s expenses.

-At the law offices of Wilentz, Goldman & Spitzer, we are committed to ensuring that children have the financial support they are due under the law.
+At the law offices of Wilentz, Goldman & Spitzer, P.A. we are committed to ensuring that children have the financial support they are due under the law.

 More Information About NJ Child Support Laws